What is Conjoint analysis

 - Factors: this sheet contains the characteristics of the selected factors.

-- CA Design: this sheet contains the profiles generated, and the rankings given by the 10 individuals.
+- CJT Design: this sheet contains the profiles generated, and the rankings given by the 15 individuals.

-- Conjoint Analysis: this sheet contains the results of conjoint analysis (CBC).
+- CJT Analysis: this sheet contains the results of conjoint analysis (CJT).

-- Simulated market: this sheet contains the complete market to simulate.
+- Market generator: this sheet contains the complete market to simulate.

 - Market Simulation: this sheet contains the results of the market simulation.

-The first step in the conjoint analysis is done in collaboration with experts in the beverage market.
-It is the choice of the important characteristics to define a drink.
+The first step is the choice of important characteristics that define an ice cream.
+This is done in collaboration with experts in the ice cream market.
 The selected factors are:

-From these factors, you can get 54 different products.
-Judges will not be able to evaluate all these products.
-So we will use experimental designs to reduce the number of products presented to the respondents.
-The obtained profiles will be ranked by 10 interviewed people.
+By permuting the different levels of these factors, one can get 180 different combinations corresponding to 180 products.
+Judges (respondents) will not be able to evaluate them all.
+Therefore we will use experimental designs to reduce the number of products presented to the respondents.
+The obtained profiles will be ranked by 15 interviewed people.

 XLSTAT-Conjoint analysis uses experimental designs to select a number of profiles and allow interviewed people to make their rankings.

-Once XLSTAT is started, click on the CJT icon and choose the function Design for conjoint analysis.
+Launch XLSTAT, click on the CJT icon and then click on Designs for conjoint analysis.

-You can then enter the name of the analysis, the number of factors (four in our case) and the number of profiles to be generated (12).
+A dialog box will then appear.
+You can now enter the name of the analysis, the number of factors (four in our case) and the number of profiles to be generated (10).

-In the "Factors" tab, use the option of "select on a sheet" and select the data in the "Factors" sheet.
+In the Factors tab, activate the select on a sheet option and select the data in the Factors sheet.
 Do not select labels associated to each column.

-In the Output tab, do not activate the individual sheets in the case of this example because the generation of these sheets is not necessary.
-In a comprehensive analysis, they can be very useful in order to fill the results directly by individuals.
+In the Output tab, individual sheets are not activated since the use of these sheets is not necessary for the tutorial.
+In a comprehensive analysis though, they can be very useful in order to get the responses filled directly by respondents.

-Once you click the OK button, a new dialog box appears.
-This allows you to select the fractional factorial design of experiments or to optimize the design (D-optimal).
-We use the "optimize" option.
+Once you click on OK, a new dialog box appears.
+This allows you to select a specific fractional factorial design or to optimize the design (D-optimal).
+Here, we used the optimize option.

-Once you click the Optimize button, the calculations are made, then the results are displayed.
+Once you click the Optimize button, the calculations run and the results are displayed.

 The first table summarizes the generated model.